uturuncuayaku/SNHU-Portfolio/CS 319 UI UX Design and Development/Milestone One/README.md

 - Gradle Plugin Version: 8.3+

 ## Dependencies
-- ML Kit Barcode Scanning
+- ML Kit Barcode Scanning to read the barcode images from camera or file
-- OkHttp or Retrofit
-- Gson or org.json
+- OkHTTP to make API call to nutritional database
-- Material Components for UI
+- Gson for json response